 What does the process look like for the patient?

 The first thing is to book a consultation.
 During that time, we will talk about your concerns, examine your nose, take pictures and then will image the photos to give you an idea of what the nose is going to look like after the rhinoplasty.
 If you feel that what is being discussed fits your goals we will look at our schedules to find optimal time to book the procedure.
 Speaking of schedules, it is helpful to see if there is time with natural break for work or social functions to provide some time to heal.
 For students and educators, school vacations work pretty well.

-The DeRosa Clinic is fully accredited ambulatory surgical center where full range of anesthesia is available.
+The DeRosa Center is fully accredited ambulatory surgical center where full range of anesthesia is available.
 Your general anesthesia will be conducted by a Board-Certified Harvard trained Anesthesiologist physician who will have his full attention on you from start to finish of the surgery.
 On the day of your surgery, you will also meet our hospital grade team who will be helping Dr DeRosa conduct your operation.
 What do I mean by “hospital grade team”?
 Just that.
 Our Anesthesiologist, surgical technicians, and nurses also work in a hospital taking care people having the exact same surgical procedures.

 When your surgery is completed, there will be a cast on the outside of your nose and once you recover from anesthesia you will be able to go home with instructions and prescriptions for antibiotics and pain medicine.
 In approximately a week the cast will be removed so as external stitches, if any.
 You then will be able to return to your normal routine.

 What is involved as far as healing from rhinoplasty is concerned?

 First is the nasal cast and stitches that are placed at the end of the procedure.
 A nose job involves placing guarding cast on your nose.
 This protective cast is ready to be removed in about a week after the procedure.